 Submit a written request specifying which examination(s) and include your:

-POST ID Number – to verify prior Modules III & II training
+- POST ID Number – to verify prior Modules III and II training

 Module Course Proof